projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 Options:
   -h --help                Show this screen.
-     --as=<AS_NUM>         The default AS number for this node.
-If this is not specified, the node will use the global AS number (see 'calicoctl config' for details).
      --name=<NAME>         The name of the Calico node.
 If this is not supplied it defaults to the host name.
-     --ip=<IP>             The local management address to use.
-If this is not specified, the node will attempt to auto-discover the local IP address to use - however, it is recommended to specify the required address to use.
+     --as=<AS_NUM>         Set the AS number for this node.
+If omitted, it will use the value configured on the node resource.
+                           If there is no configured value and --as option is omitted, the node will inherit the global AS number (see 'calicoctl config' for details).
+     --ip=<IP>             Set the local IPv4 routing address for this node.
+                           If omitted, it will use the value configured on the node resource.
+If there is no configured value and the --ip option is omitted, the node will attempt to autodetect an IP address to use.
+Use a value of 'autodetect' to always force autodetection of the IP each time the node starts.
-     --ip6=<IP6>           The local IPv6 management address to use.
-If this is not specified, the node will not route IPv6.
+     --ip6=<IP6>           Set the local IPv6 routing address for this node.
+                           If omitted, it will use the value configured on the node resource.
+If there is no configured value and the --ip6 option is omitted, the node will not route IPv6.
      --log-dir=<LOG_DIR>   The directory containing Calico logs.
                            [default: /var/log/calico]
      --node-image=<DOCKER_IMAGE_NAME>